-\Please also refer to the Homeless Needs Table in the Needs.xls workbook.
+Please also refer to the Homeless Needs Table in the Needs.xls workbook.

-- 1. Sources of Funds-Identify the private and public resources that the jurisdiction expects to receive during the next year to address homeless needs and to prevent homelessness.
+- Sources of Funds-Identify the private and public resources that the jurisdiction expects to receive during the next year to address homeless needs and to prevent homelessness.
 These include the McKinney-Vento Homeless Assistance Act programs, other special federal, state and local and private funds targeted to homeless individuals and families with children, especially the chronically homeless, the HUD formula programs, and any publicly-owned land or property.
-Please describe, briefly, the jurisdiction's plan for the investment and use of funds directed toward homeless. - 2.
+Please describe, briefly, the jurisdiction's plan for the investment and use of funds directed toward homelessness. - 2.
 Homelessness-In a narrative, describe how the action plan will address the specific objectives of the Strategic Plan and, ultimately, the priority needs identified.
 Please also identify potential obstacles to completing these action steps. - 3.
 Chronic homelessness-The jurisdiction must describe the specific planned action steps it will take over the next year aimed at eliminating chronic homelessness by 2012.
-Again, please identify barriers to achieving this. - Homelessness Prevention-The jurisdiction must describe its planned action steps over the next year to address the individual and families with children at imminent risk of becoming homeless. - 5.
+Again, please identify barriers to achieving this.

+- 4. Homelessness Prevention-The jurisdiction must describe its planned action steps over the next year to address the individual and families with children at imminent risk of becoming homeless. - 5.
 Discharge Coordination Policy-Explain planned activities to implement a cohesive, community-wide Discharge Coordination Policy, and how, in the coming year, the community will move toward such a policy.

-Program Year 4 Action Plan Special Needs response:
+Program Year 5 Action Plan Special Needs response:

 1-4.
-Although the City of Ames does not receive funds for these types of programs directly, and it is a competitive process that is administered by the State of Iowa, the City of Ames has a history of having as one of its priority goals addressing strategies for assisting not only low-income families avoiding becoming homeless, but in addressing an array of social and economical issues facing low- and very low-income families in the Ames/Story County community.
+Although the City of Ames does not receive funds for these types of programs directly, and it is a competitive process that is administered by the State of Iowa, the City of Ames has a history of having, as one of its priority goals, the addressing of strategies for assisting not only low-income families to avoid becoming homeless, but also addressing an array of social and economical issues that face low- and very low-income families in the Ames/Story County community.
 These strategies include the pursuit and implementation of programs and services that directly impact families that are within the very, very low-income levels.
 Several of those strategies include the following programs and/or funding initiatives:

-The funding collaboration of a process called Analysis of Social Service Evaluation Team (ASSET).
-ASSET provides a large portion of funding to various Ames/Story County human service agencies to assist with the housing and basic needs for helping families avoid becoming homeless.
+The funding of a collaborative process called Analysis of Social Service Evaluation Team (ASSET).
+ASSET provides a large portion of its funding to various Ames/Story County human service agencies to assist with the housing and basic needs to help families avoid becoming homeless.
 This particular level of service is well known outside of the City's service delivery area and thereby attracts more persons of need to the jurisdiction.
-Since its inception in the early 1980's, the City's contributed portion is approximately 9.5 million dollars.
+Since its inception in the early 1980's, the City's contributed portion is approximately 10.5 million dollars.

-For fiscal year 2007-08, the ASSET partners have planned for the investment of funds to address the needs of the homeless, chronic homeless, homelessness prevention, and other non-homeless population needs and services for the jurisdiction as follows:
+For fiscal year 2008-09, the ASSET partners have planned for the investment of funds to address the needs of the homeless, chronic homeless, homelessness prevention, and other non-homeless population needs and services for the jurisdiction as follows:

-Story County all Sources \$1,293,200
+Story County all Sources \$ 994,032

-United Way 726,515
+United Way 735,045

-GSB 129,877
+GSB 135,000

-City of Ames 891,297
+City of Ames 935,934

-Total \$3,040,889
+Total \$ 2 2,800,889

-The funding contributed by the City of Ames is very closely aligned with the City's order of priorities, and help to sustain those services demonstrated to meet the needs of exteremly low-income, low-and moderate-income residents, and meeting basic needs, crisis intervention, and homelessness (www.storycountyasset.org-Funders priorities).
+The funding contributed by the City of Ames is very closely aligned with the City's order of priorities, and helps to sustain those services demonstrated to meet the needs of extremely low-income, low-and moderate-income residents, by providing for basic needs, crisis intervention, and the provention of homelessness (www.storycountyasset.org-Funders priorities).